f you use Excel to model businesses, business processes, or

 By the way, it could be even messier.
 Suppose that the depreciation term were not an integer number of time periods.
 That would be most unusual, but it's possible.
 In that case, the last cell of the non-zero part of the depreciation schedule would have a different value — some fraction of the full cell value.
 Another possibility is a non-uniform depreciation — different values for different cells.
 If you can figure out a formula for the schedule, that's best.
 But it might be very difficult to do.
 You might just have to fill in the numbers.

-It's also possible to use depreciation schedules other than straight-line depreciation, as we did above.
+It’s also possible to use depreciation schedules other than straight-line depreciation, which is what we did above.
 The last row, labeled SOYDDepreciationPQ, implements the Sum-of-the-Years digits method of depreciation.
 In SOYD depreciation, if the useful life is N periods, the amount depreciated in period k, if salvage value is zero, is given by:

 Such a depreciation schedule writes off more of the asset in the early periods, as compared to straight-line depreciation.
 The formula that implements this in Excel is: